Smertig/banana/docs/api/tg/methods/edit_chat_invite_link.rst

    The invite link to edit

+   .. cpp:member:: optional_t<string_t> name

+   Invite link name; 0-32 characters

    .. cpp:member:: optional_t<integer_t> expire_date

    Point in time (Unix timestamp) when the link will expire

    .. cpp:member:: optional_t<integer_t> member_limit

-   Maximum number of users that can be members of the chat simultaneously after joining the chat via this invite link; 1-99999
+   The maximum number of users that can be members of the chat simultaneously after joining the chat via this invite link; 1-99999

+   .. cpp:member:: optional_t<boolean_t> creates_join_request

+   True, if users joining the chat via the link need to be approved by chat administrators.
+If True, member_limit can't be specified